About Swedish BankID

 - For signing, see the Electronic Signing documentation.

-Signicat provides two main flow options for BankID, remote with another device or locally on the same device.
+Signicat provides two main authentication flow options with BankID, remote with another device or locally on the same device.
 Both options assume the user has already installed the BankID app on the device where the authentication is performed.

 "Remote" confirmation with QR code scan